 According to the latest estimates, there are at least 117,000 citizens living in Germany from the UK.
 If you want to join your expat community, there are a few things to consider before starting your removals.
-Being one of the biggest national economies in the world, Germany is incessantly one of the most popular study and work destination.
+Being one of the biggest national economies in the world, Germany is incessantly one of the most popular study and work destinations.
 This country is home to more than 400 higher education institutions and offers excellent teaching and research possibilities.
-Apart from hospitality, Germans are famous for their rich history, love for art, food and beer.
-Cost of living in Germany vs UK is reported to be lower.
+Apart from hospitality, Germans are famous for their rich history, and love for art, food and beer.
+The cost of living in Germany vs UK is reported to be lower.
 All things considered, it is a perfect place to learn, party and explore.
-What are the best cities in Germany to live and work?
+What are the best cities in Germany to live and work in?
 Basecamp dormitories in this country are located in:

-Potsdam is a city which combines historical architecture and unique academic atmosphere and is one of the best places to live in Germany for students.
-Not only due to its high-ranked universities, but also perfect location near Berlin, astounding palaces, parks and lakes.
+Potsdam is a city which combines historical architecture and a unique academic atmosphere and is one of the best places to live in Germany for students.
+Not just due to its high-ranked universities, but also its perfect location near Berlin, astounding palaces, parks and lakes.
 Multinational companies that operate in Leipzig and rapid economic development make it a perfect place to start an international career.
 Dortmund is a modern and multicultural metropolis, full of innovative entrepreneurs.
 Thanks to its outstanding, advanced technological development in recent years, many cultural and educational institutions have their headquarters there.
-No wonder that many people from UK choose living in Germany in one of the Basecamp locations.
+No wonder so many people from the UK choose to live in Germany in one of the Basecamp locations.

-You may wonder about average cost of living in East Germany for students.
-As far as Leipzig or Potsdam is concerned, it is cheaper compared to former West Germany or South Germany (Munich, Stuttgart), but at the same time you have to be prepared for lower salaries.
-This doesn’t apply to high class specialists, who are highly valued in every part of this country.
+You may wonder about the average cost of living in East Germany for students.
+As far as Leipzig or Potsdam is concerned, it is cheaper compared to former West Germany or South Germany (Munich, Stuttgart), but at the same time, you have to be prepared for lower salaries.
+This doesn’t apply to high-class specialists, who are highly valued in every part of this country.